NestMTX/app/docs/acknowledgements.md

 # Acknowledgements

 NestMTX was built on the backs of giants.
-Without their contributions, this project would not have been built, or would look significantly different.
+Without contributions to these projects and projects like them, this project would not have been built, or would look significantly different.

-## Dependencies

-Here is a list of the major projects and packages that NestMTX relies on:

 | Project / Package                | Link                                                                                                                     |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------ |